smartanthill/smartanthill2_0/docs/design-documents/protocols/saoip.rst

 SAoIP SCRAMBLING
 ----------------

 SCRAMBLING is an optional feature of SAoIP.
 SAoIP SHOULD use SCRAMBLING whenever SAoIP goes over non-secure connection; while not using SCRAMBLING is not a significant security risk, but might reveal some information about packet destination and/or might simplify certain DoS attacks.

-For this purpose, any connection SHOULD be considered as exposed (and therefore SCRAMBLING SHOULD be used) unless proven secure.
+For the purpose, any connection SHOULD be considered as exposed (and therefore SCRAMBLING procedure SHOULD be used) unless proven secure; in particular, all connections which go over Wi-Fi or over the Internet, SHOULD be considered as exposed.

-SCRAMBLING requires that both parties share the same symmetric key. **This symmetric key MUST be completely independent and separate from any other keys, in particular, from SASP keys**.
 SAoIP uses SCRAMBLING procedure as described in :ref:`sascrambling` document.

+SCRAMBLING requires that both parties share the same symmetric key (which normally consists out of two Speck-96 keys, as described in :ref:`sascrambling` document). **This symmetric key MUST be completely independent and separate from any other keys, in particular, from SASP keys**.

 To comply with requirements of SCRAMBLING procedure (as described in :ref:`sascrambling` document), SAoIP needs to calculate offset of the *unique-block* within SAoIP packet; for SAoIP, it always equals to *unique-block-offset* returned by SASP, and adjusted by position of SASP packet within SAoIP packet.